Banking Basics

 An account freeze can significantly disrupt your ability to carry out various transactions and deals.

-Whether you’re trying to make purchases, process payments, or engage in any financial activities, the freezing of your account puts a halt to your operations.
+Whether you’re trying to make purchases, process payments, or engage in any financial activities, freezing your account stops your operations.

 It’s important to note that your financial institution is legally obligated to notify you about the account freeze, typically through email.